frc461/Rowdy24/doc/robot/README.md

 # Robot Documentation

+The classes within this directory are developed directly for the implementation of the robot.
+Through primitive or advanced action, subsystem or command, through the container class, every action that the Rowdy24 robot performs is defined here.

 ## Robot Class

-The `Robot` class is the  contains methods that are run periodically and upon initialization of the robot.
+The [`Robot`](../../src/main/java/frc/robot/Robot.java) class is the base Java class that is automatically run by the virtual machine (via [`Main`](../../src/main/java/frc/robot/Main.java)) on the RoboRIO of the robot after deployment.
+That means that through deployment, the physical robot executes the methods within this class.
+The methods can be run periodically and upon initialization of the robot.

+### Methods

 ## Rowdy24 Robot Implementation
 This section of the documentation contains a more in-depth specification of the robot's general software implementation.
 The directories & upper-level classes include: